Quantum key distribution: Device-Independent quantum key distribution

 Recent research has proposed using a Bell test to check that a device is working properly.
-Bell’s theorem ensures that a device can create two outcomes that are exclusively correlated, meaning that Eve could not intercept the results, without making any assumptions about said device.
+Bell's theorem ensures that a device can create two outcomes that are exclusively correlated, meaning that Eve could not intercept the results, without making any assumptions about said device.
 This requires highly entangled states, and a low quantum bit error rate.
 DIQKD presents difficulties in creating qubits that are in such high quality entangled states, which makes it a challenge to realize experimentally.

-Twin Fields Quantum Key Distribution
+Twin-Field quantum key distribution

-Twin Fields Quantum Key Distribution (TFQKD) was introduced in 2018, and is a version of DIQKD designed to overcome the fundamental rate-distance limit of traditional quantum key distribution.
+The Twin-Field quantum key distribution (TF-QKD) was introduced in 2018, and is a version of DIQKD designed to improve the security and overcome the fundamental rate-distance limit of traditional QKD protocols.
 The rate-distance limit, also known as the rate-loss trade off, describes how as distance increases between Alice and Bob, the rate of key generation decreases exponentially.
 In traditional QKD protocols, this decay has been eliminated via the addition of physically secured relay nodes, which can be placed along the quantum link with the intention of dividing it up into several low-loss sections.
 Researchers have also recommended the use of quantum repeaters, which when added to the relay nodes make it so that they no longer need to be physically secured.
 Quantum repeaters, however, are difficult to create and have yet to be implemented on a useful scale.
-TFQKD aims to bypass the rate-distance limit without the use of quantum repeaters or relay nodes, creating manageable levels of noise and a process that can be repeated much more easily with today's existing technology.
+The TF-QKD aims to bypass the rate-distance limit without the use of quantum repeaters or relay nodes, creating manageable levels of noise and a process that can be repeated much more easily with today's existing technology.
+Most significantly, the TF-QKD protocol effectively uses phase-locked signals from distant quantum light sources.
+This allows for the measurement of key bits without requiring a direct quantum channel between the two parties.